Pontifical Irish College: 20th century

-O'Hagan took stewardship of the College at a propitious time for Ireland and this is reflected in many of the major events associated with his time as rector.
-A recent assessment of him drew attention to the Beatification of Oliver Plunkett in May 1920 which it is suggested he "transformed into a nationalist fête."
+O'Hagan took stewardship of the college at a propitious time for Ireland, and this is reflected in many of the major events associated with his time as rector.
+A recent assessment of him drew attention to the beatification of Oliver Plunkett in May 1920 which it is suggested he "transformed into a nationalist fête."
 His papers have digitized and catalogued.
 In the winter of 1926/7 he travelled to the United States for fundraising missions in order to meet the costs of the 'new' College, the current building with tis impressive façade and grounds which had opened that same year.
 Later still in 1929 O'Hagan presided over the centenary celebrations in Rome for Catholic Emancipation and was influential in the decision to appointment a Nuncio in Dublin.
 He died in office in 1930 and is buried in Rome.

 21st century

 In 2003 the British prime minister Tony Blair and his family stayed in the Irish College during their Italian trip.

-In 2007, former student Iraqi Father Ragheed Ganni was murdered along with three subdeacons after he had celebrated Mass for his parish community in Mosul.
+In 2007, former student, the Iraqi priest Ragheed Ganni, was murdered along with three subdeacons after he had celebrated Mass for his parish community in Mosul.